NonMajorNerd/Arel/README.txt

  A'Rel Readme

  v 0.0.0.1
- Coding by NonMajorNerd and RubberDucky
- Testing and design by NonMajorNerd, RubberDucky, Narmyra, FinitelyCraig, and ProbablyTom Art by Quale (https://imgur.com/a/uHx4k), Kenney (https://kenney.nl/assets/bit-pack), and NonMajorNerd
+ Coding by NonMajorNerd, RubberDucky, and Shawnntaun Testing and design by NonMajorNerd, RubberDucky, Narmyra, FinitelyCraig, ProbablyTom, and Shawnntaun Art by Quale (https://imgur.com/a/uHx4k), Kenney (https://kenney.nl/assets/bit-pack), and NonMajorNerd

  Based on the tcod library